Home of

 concept

-The gamma testing was the first to utilise the 3-D board, to assess the
+The gamma testing was the first to

-validity of the 3-D concept of learning transfer.
+3-D concept of learning transfer.

 These tests were conducted at Brandon Intermediate, Chilton St James